stephenoreilly/VC_technical_test/README.md

 I thought that adding AJAX to carry out the Play functionality might make it confusing as to what I was trying to do, so instead I went with the method of routing to a "Play" action for the VideoController and the redirecting the User back to the Video Path for that particular Video.

+-Adding the "Play" action allows watch_video and increase_iterations to be called within this action

 I've added an iterations Column to the VideoUsers table using a migration file.
 The default for this column is set to 0.
 I have updated the User>>watch_video _method so that a video is only added to the videos Array if it has not been watched already.

 Part 4: